Hunde im Stress - Hund versteckt sich und schaut verängstigt

 3. Physical signs

-• Dandruff: When stressed, a dog's skin may suddenly produce more dandruff.
+• Dandruff: A dog's skin can suddenly produce more dandruff when stressed.

 • Increased shedding: A stressed dog may lose more hair than usual.

-• Tremors or muscle tension: Tremors, especially in the legs or throughout the body, and tense muscles are common stress reactions.
+• Trembling or muscle tension: Trembling, especially in the legs or throughout the body, and tense muscles are common stress reactions.

 • Digestive problems: